 As public awareness grows, businesses that cannot demonstrate their green credentials are likely to be overtaken by those that do.

-UK ELT contributes to climate change
+Our sector contributes to climate change

-UK ELT welcomes half a million students to the UK each year – almost all of whom fly here.
+In the UK, where our volunteers are based, English language centres welcomes half a million students to the UK each year – almost all of whom fly here.
 Once they are here, our students need accommodation, classrooms and computer rooms, meals, materials, activities and excursions.
 Our teams need offices and equipment, and our marketers fly around the world building relationships and securing business.

 Of course, there are others who contribute far more than the UK ELT industry.
 And ‘fixing’ the climate crisis cannot fall solely to individuals and small businesses or tweaks to consumption.